People usually shy away from dropping by their dental clinic no matter how honest, professional and friendly their dentist is.

-Myth No. 1: No flossing for bleeding gums.
+Flossing Myth No. 1: No flossing for bleeding gums

-If you have bleeding gums, you may have neglected your oral health or are suffering from gingivitis.
-Either way, you need to make brushing and flossing part of your daily routine.
-If you follow your dentist’s advice and do something right away, you can still arrest the disease and improve your oral health.
+If you follow your dentist’s advice and do something right away, you can still stop the disease and improve your oral health.

-Myth No. 2: Flossing does not benefit the gums and teeth.
+Flossing Myth No. 2: Flossing does not benefit the gums and teeth

-There has been recent news that the claim that flossing helps prevent gum disease and the build-up of plaque does not really hold water.
+There has been recent news that the claim that flossing helps prevent gum disease and the build-up of plaque isn’t really true.
 In short, there is no scientific evidence which conclusively establishes this.

 Irresponsibly flossing can damage your Sharpey’s fibers.
 These are tiny ligaments that keep your teeth firmly attached to the tooth-bearing bone of the jaw.

 Flossing hard and incorrectly can also cause bad bacteria to become more deeply embedded into your gum tissue.
 What’s more, flossing incorrectly can spread bad bacteria around your teeth.
-If you need help with learning how to properly floss – speak to your dentist should be able to assist you well.
+If you need help with learning how to properly floss, speak to your dentist and they will be able to assist you well.
 Of course, there’s also YouTube.

-However, waxed floss IS one of the better options along with water picks / water flossers.
+However, waxed floss is one of the better options along with water picks and water flossers.

-Myth No. 5: Flossing can be done on and off.
+Flossing Myth No. 5: Flossing can be done on and off